 6. Ensure you are writing quality content

-The word ‘quality’ is used a lot here.
+The word ‘quality’ is used a lot in the world of blogging.
 It’s imperative that all aspects of your site demonstrate this.
 Not least the writing, sources and articles you use which will enhance your reputation significantly.

 My experience by now – with both self-hosted and hosted blogs – is that the more you write and share your posts, the higher your DA.
 Comments and shares are also relevant, but consistency is key.
 Ilana D. Weissz – Ilana Travels